Singein/EatWhat/README.md

 ## config the random options
-for windows users, the default config path is $HOME/appdata/local/EatWhat/random-options
+for windows users, the default config path is `$HOME/appdata/local/EatWhat/random-options` for Unix/Linux/MacOS users, the default config path is your homepath `~/.config/EatWhat/random-options`

 ```json
 {